Berlin Then and NowBy Rick Steves

-The largest slice of the Wall is now "the world's longest outdoor art gallery," the East Side Gallery near the Ostbahnhof train station.
+The lengthiest still-standing stretch of the Wall is now "the world's longest outdoor art gallery": the East Side Gallery near Berlin's Ostbahnhof train station.
 Murals by international artists cover nearly a mile of the concrete panels.
 The artwork is routinely whitewashed so new works can be painted.

 No tour of Germany is complete without a visit to the reunited, revitalized Berlin.
 Over our lifetimes we've witnessed the rebirth of a great European capital.
 Today, as we enjoy the thrill of walking over what was the Wall and through the well-patched Brandenburg Gate, it's clear that history is more than a story contained in some book.
 It's an exciting happening unfolding all around us, right now.